 Over the past three decades, the Israel Innovation Authority and its forerunner the Office of the Chief Scientist (OCS) and MATIMOP have developed a range of practical tools, funding platforms and innovative programs to share in the risks of Israeli startups and more mature companies, which have made a major contribution to the emergence of Israel as a global high-tech power.

 The remarkable rise of Israel's innovative industries is exemplified by the healthtech industry (Biopharmaceuticals, Medical Devices and Digital Health).
 In 1996, there were 186 companies in this sector while today there are over 1,500 companies with 120 new companies being formed every year.
 40% of these companies are already generating revenues.
-"More than 25% of the grants we make are for biomedical projects and we see this support moving towards 30% of our entire budget," says Dr. Kela.

 Israel has one of the highest number of PhDs and patents per capita worldwide.
 However, many of these ideas do not mature to successful companies, or if they do it is outside Israel, thus the major role of the Israel Innovation Authority is to ensure that ideas are fostered effectively and remain in Israel.